 The 10 Best Family Holiday Destinations for 2020

-These are all destinations we’ve visited ourselves where we’ve had our best family holidays over the years.
-When planning your trip, remember to check out our tips on finding and booking cheap flights and search the best flight deals on Skyscanner.
+These are all destinations we’ve visited ourselves, where we’ve enjoyed our best family holidays over the years.
+When planning your family holiday, remember to check out our tips on finding and booking cheap flights and search the best flight deals on Skyscanner.

 1. Sri Lanka